fabanc/wab-multipoint-editor/README.md

 In order to use that widget, copy the folder MultiPoint editor in you web app builder folder, under client\stemapp\widgets.

-# How to use.
+## How to use.

+### Edit an existing multi-point geometry.

-When the widget is open click on the multipoint layer that needs to be edited, in order to select a graphic.
-Once the graphic is selected, feature action commande will be enables.
-You can move vertices, delete vertices, add vertices on an existing geometry using the action in the drop down list.
+When MultiPointEditor is open, click on the multipoint layer that needs to be edited.
+This will select a graphic.
+Selected graphic will have a specific symbol.

+Once the graphic is selected, feature action commands will be enabled.
+Using the drop down list, it is possible to modify the vertices of a multi-point feature by:
+ - Moving vertices
+ - Deleting vertices
+-  Adding vertices

 The delete button will delete the whole geometry, no just the vertex.
 In order to stop editing a geometry and work on another feature, you need to click the stop edit button.

+### Creating a brand-new multipoint feature.

+Click on the feature template on the bottom part of the widget.
+This will activate the "Create New Feature Mode" and stop the "Edit Existing Feature Mode".